-Nevertheless, because choosing a college is a sizeable investment, students and their families often turn to college rankings to assist them in making the decision, something Hope Diehl, assistant vice president for DCCC’s Enrollment Services, discourages because such rankings may not be legitimate.
+Nevertheless, because choosing a college is a sizeable investment, students and their parents often turn to college rankings to assist them in making the decision.
+Utilizing this practice is not something that Hope Diehl, assistant vice president for DCCC’s Enrollment Services, encourages because some rankings are not credible.

 “We should not give too much credence to any formal ranking system of colleges,” Diehl said.
 “Though college rankings may seem appealing to read, they tend to rely on questionable formulas to rank colleges.”

-Diehl also pointed out that a majority of more popular college rankings rely heavily upon student opinion and campus reputation, which, she explained, is not an effective tool for measuring a school’s value.
+Diehl also pointed out that some of the more popular college rankings rely heavily upon student opinion and campus reputation, which, she explained, is not an effective tool for measuring a school’s value.

 WalletHub defended its rankings.

 WalletHub media director and analyst Jill Gonzalez is a financial literacy advocate who has appeared on NBC Nightly News, Fox Business Network, and Wall Street Journal Live as listed on her LinkedIn profile.

 Gonzalez responded to questions raised by The Communitarian, regarding the last place ranking of Pennsylvania community colleges, with a statement via email.